jcoliz/MsSentinel.HandsOnLab.1/README.md

 1. Replace the query with the text shown above.
 Click "Run Query" to see the results
 1. Click the "Done Editing" button *at the bottom of the pane* to finish editing the pane
 1. Click the "Done Editing" button in the top tool bar.
 Make sure you've *first* clicked "Done Editing" on the pane itself!!
+1. Click the Save icon to commit the workbook changes

 ### Parser